Lakkos Artist Residency

 http://www.pezoporikos.gr/en/

-Samaria george is one of the big highlights of coming to Crete.
-It is a long drive to the the gorge but if you are willing to get up early it is possible.
+Samaria George is one of the big highlights of visiting Crete.
+It's a long drive to the the gorge but if you are willing to get up early it is possible.
 A taxi to the collection point is the best way.

 www.tripsomnia.com/en/p/511-crete-samaria-gorge